helins/rxtx.clj/README.md

 For more information about the process or if something goes wrong, go to [jRxTx](https://github.com/openmuc/jrxtx).

-On a debian based distribution :
+For instance, on a debian based distribution :

 ```
 sudo apt install librxtx-java
 ```

-When starting your application/repl, check if the "java.library.path" property contains a path to the installed native libs.
+When starting your application or a repl, check if the "java.library.path" property contains a path to the installed native libs.
 On debian, that should be '/usr/lib/jni' :

 ```clj